BlockDevsUnited/l-earn/Lessons/English/L_EARN/L1:Intro_To_Polkadot_L-EARN.md

 ### Study This Lesson

 ### Get Verified
-Here are instructions to get
+You can get verified on brightID. https://brightid.gitbook.io/brightid/getting-verified

 ### Schedule a Test
 To schedule a test simply ask in our telegram group.